aionnetwork/aion-docs/developers/fundamentals/getting-started.md

 ---
 title: Getting Started
-description: This page walks you through the workflow you can take in order to become proficient at blockchain development.
+description: This page walks you through the workflow you can take to become proficient at blockchain development.
 Although the workflow may look similar to other blockchain development processes, this guide was created with the Aion Network in mind.
 After completing each step listed here, you should have a solid understanding of how to create your dApps on the Aion Network.
 ---

 ## Pick a Development Environment